 After an Ed.D. candidate completes the proposed Ed.D.
 Residency Requirement Plan, he/she must have the adviser sign Ed.D.
 Residency Requirement Plan again signifying the Ed.D.
 Residency Requirement Plan was completed.
-It is then submitted to the Associate Dean for Academic Affairs for final approval.
+It is then submitted to the Associate Dean for Academic Programs for final approval.

-Each department in the College of Education has a procedure for evaluating a student's progress toward the doctoral degree.
+Annual evaluations are required for all degree-seeking graduate students.
+The initial evaluation will take place no later than the end of the second year after a student enters the Graduate College.
+Each department in the College of Education has a procedure for evaluating a student's progress toward the degree.
 These procedures have been approved by the Graduate Programs Committee.